 Paid search ads are the ads that appear when users search for things while using search engines such as Google.
 They are even more common for users to see when searching for products or services to purchase.

 Display advertising includes ads that are shown all over the internet across all Google partner websites.
-With this type of advertising, you can specifically target your audience with demographics that you hand pick.
+With this type of advertising, you can specifically target your audience with demographics that you handpick.

 You can also choose the industry for websites that you want your ad to show up on.
-This is great for times that you want to modify your ad and get the most out of it.
+This is great for times when you want to modify your ad and get the most out of it.

 You might be reading a blog for example, and see a display ad somewhere on the page to accompany it.